 Introducing ArchiTangle

-ArchiTangle is a Berlin-based tech startup providing digital services in the architectural space, and an independent publishing house, focusing on knowledge transfer and projects of social relevance.
-Founded in 2019, ArchiTangle’s program spans the entire architecture spectrum and aims to preserve the exchange of architectural knowledge through publications and on-chain archiving.
+ArchiTangle is an independent publishing house based in Berlin, focusing on knowledge transfer and projects of social relevance.
+Founded in 2019, ArchiTangle’s program spans the entire architecture spectrum and aims to preserve the exchange of architectural knowledge through publications and digital services.

 More than Books